-- (2) In fiscal 2008, fiscal 2007, fiscal 2006, and fiscal 2005, "depreciation and amortization" was included with "selling, general and administrative expenses".
-These expenses have been reclassified from "selling, general and administrative expenses" to conform to the current year's presentation within the consolidated statements of income. - (3) Basic net income per share represents net income divided by the weighted average shares of common stock outstanding during the period.
-Diluted net income per share represents net income divided by the weighted average shares of common stock and common stock equivalents outstanding during the period.
-Weighted average shares used in diluted net income per share include common stock equivalents arising from stock options, unvested restricted stock, and shares underlying our debentures using the treasury stock method. - (4) These amounts are revised by an immaterial amount based upon our completion of an independent, voluntary review of our historical practices regarding our accounting for acquisitionrelated earn-out payments.
-Further information related to this voluntary review can be found in Note 2 of our Notes to Consolidated Financial Statements.
+- (2) Basic net income (loss) per share represents net income divided by the weighted average shares of common stock outstanding during the period.
+Diluted net income (loss) per share represents net income divided by the weighted average shares of common stock and common stock equivalents outstanding during the period, if applicable.
+Weighted average shares used in diluted net income per share include common stock equivalents arising from stock options, unvested restricted stock, and shares underlying our debentures using the treasury stock method.
+All common stock equivalents are excluded in the five weeks ended January 1, 2011 and January 2, 2010 because they are antidilutive. - (3) During the first quarter of fiscal 2010, we adopted two accounting standards for: (1) noncontrolling interests disclosures and (2) convertible debt instruments that allow for either mandatory or optional cash settlements.
+These standards required retrospective adjustments to prior period financial statements to conform to current accounting treatment.

-Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations Overview

-Overview